-Attach the short (C2, C3) and long legs (C4, C5) to the trolley base (C11) using the trolley bolts (D2).
+Attach the short (C2,C3) and long legs (C4,C5) to the trolley base (C7) using the 1/4-20UNC bolts (D4).
 Take care to fix the legs with Velcro attached as shown in the illustration.

-Attach the side shelves (C1) to the short (C2, C3) and long (C4, C5) legs using the trolley bolts (D2).
+Attach the side shelves (C1) to the short (C2,C3) and long (C4,C5) legs using the 1/4-20UNC bolts (D4).

 Turn the trolley over so that it stands on its side shelves.
-Slide the axle (C10) through the corresponding holes in the short legs.
+Slide the axle (C9) through the corresponding holes in the short legs (C2,C3).
 Place a washer (D7) on each end of the axle.
-Slide the wheels (C8) over each end of the axle.
-Secure the wheels into place with the locknuts (D6).
-Snap the hubcaps (C9) into the wheels.
+Slide the wheels (C10) over each end of the axle.
+Secure the wheels into place with the locknuts (D8).
+Snap the hubcaps (C11) into the wheels.

-Remove all cast iron cooking components, lava rock baskets, drip tray, and any internal packaging from the barbecue body.
+Remove all cast iron cooking components, flame tamer, drip tray, and any internal packaging from the barbecue body.

 Lay the assembled trolley on its side.
-Lay the body (B3) on its back and slide into position between the trolley legs.
-Warning: Care must be taken to ensure lid does not fall open unexpectedly.
+Lay the body (B5) on its back and slide into position between the trolley legs.
+Warning: Care must be taken to ensure hood does not fall open unexpectedly.
+When positioning the body of the barbecue, ensure the control panel is on the same side as the legs with Velcro fastenings.

-With the barbecue laid on the ground, insert a body support bolt (D3) through the short leg, through a spacer (D4), through the sidewall of the body, and secure the bolt with a wing nut (D5).
+With the barbecue laid on the ground, insert a M6x95 bolt (D5) through the short leg, through a spacer (D6), and secure the bolt into the sidewall of the body.
 Repeat the process for all the legs until the body is completely fixed to the trolley.
-NOTE: When positioning the body of the barbecue, ensure the control panel is on the same side as the legs with Velcro